-Arline Bronzaft, PhD is an environmental psychologist in New York City who studies the impact of noise on mental and physical well-being.
-Bronzaft and other environmental psychologists believe that big city noise pollution is a hidden threat to our wellbeing.
+Arline Bronzaft, Ph.D. is an environmental psychologist in New York City who studies the impact of noise on mental and physical wellbeing.
+It is her belief, as well as that of other environmental psychologists, that big city noise pollution poses a hidden threat to our wellbeing.

-Bronzaft works with urban planners and city governments to find ways to reduce noise such as planting more trees and passing legislations to limit honking and other noises.
+Bronzaft works with urban planners and city governments to find ways to reduce noise such as planting more trees and passing legislation to limit honking and other noises.

 2. Noise-proof your windows